51±¬ÁÏ

-Top 5 Best Cranston Public Middle Schools (2025)
+Best Cranston Public Middle Schools (2026)

-For the 2025 school year, there are 5 public middle schools serving 2,675 students in Cranston, RI.
+For the 2026 school year, there are 5 public middle schools serving 2,675 students in Cranston, RI.

-The top ranked public middle schools in Cranston, RI are Hope Highlands Middle School, Western Hills Middle School and Af Iluminar Mayoral Middle School.
+The top-ranked public middle schools in Cranston, RI are Hope Highlands Middle School, Western Hills Middle School and Af Iluminar Mayoral Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Cranston, RI public middle schools have an average math proficiency score of 19% (versus the Rhode Island public middle school average of 23%), and reading proficiency score of 32% (versus the 30% statewide average).
-Middle schools in Cranston have an average ranking of 3/10, which is in the bottom 50% of Rhode Island public middle schools.
+Cranston, RI public middle schools have an average math proficiency score of 24% (versus the Rhode Island public middle school average of 26%), and reading proficiency score of 32% (versus the 30% statewide average).
+Middle schools in Cranston have an average ranking of 4/10, which is in the bottom 50% of Rhode Island public middle schools.

 Minority enrollment is 62% of the student body (majority Hispanic), which is more than the Rhode Island public middle school average of 49% (majority Hispanic).

-Best Public Middle Schools in Cranston, RI (2025)
+Best Public Middle Schools in Cranston, RI (2026)

 School